Advanced SEO refers to a set of techniques that require a deeper understanding of SEO, search engine algorithms, and marketing technology.

 - Find pages that aren't being crawled frequently

-Essentially, log file analysis gives you a way to understand how search engines are crawling your site and any issues they face.
+Log file analysis gives you a way to understand how search engines are crawling your site and any issues they face.

-You'll need to download a copy of your site's log file (usually located in the “/logs/” or “/access_log/” folder on your server), upload it to the tool.
+You'll need to download a copy of your site's log file (usually located in the “/logs/” or “/access_log/” folder on your server) and upload it to the tool.